RazrFalcon/svgcleaner/docs/testing_notes.rst

 ------------

 Some images, after cleaning, may render differently, but in a better way.
 It's because modifications made them simpler to render.
-Such "differences" is not treated as errors.
+Such "differences" are not treated as errors.

 A bigger file
 -------------